Online Pay-Per-Video-View Platform

 To read about other Employment Scams, click here.

-List of websites using the same content as Xopmoney
+List of websites similar to Xopmoney

 If you have been a victim of an employment scam, you can take the following steps: